karisti/password-conversion/README.md

-# Password Conversion!
+# Password Conversion

 ## Description
-Small program that bruteforces MD5 hashes of passwords, getting their plaintext, and hashes them back to SHA256.
-Cybersecurity project.
+This project is about creating a program that converts passwords hashed in MD5 to plaintext, and then hashes them back to SHA256.
+To do this, it uses a wordlist to brute-force the MD5 hashes.

+This is used to migrate the password format of an application from MD5 to SHA256, increasing security without requiring all users to re-enter the password.

 ## Prerequisites
 - `rockyou.txt` wordlist
-- `passwords.txt` passwords hashed in md5
+- `passwords.txt` md5 hashes list

 ## Usage
 1. Run `python ./password_conversion.py`